Attention-Guided Multi-scale Interaction Network for Face Super-Resolution: Experiments

 \subsection{Datasets and Evaluation Metrics}

-In our studies, we utilize the CelebA~\cite{liu2015deep} dataset for training and evaluation on CelebA~\cite{liu2015deep}, Helen~\cite{le2012interactive}, and SCface~\cite{grgic2011scface} datasets, respectively.
-We center-crop the aligned face images and resize them to ${128\times128}$ pixels to obtain high-resolution (HR) versions.
-These HR images are then downsampled to ${16\times16}$ pixels using bicubic interpolation, producing the corresponding low-resolution (LR) images.
-For our experiments, we randomly chose 18,000 CelebA images for training and 1,000 for testing.
-In addition, we also utilize the SCface test set as a real-world evaluation dataset.
-To measure the quality of the FSR results, we use five metrics: PSNR~\cite{wang2004image}, SSIM~\cite{wang2004image}, LPIPS~\cite{zhang2018unreasonable}, VIF~\cite{sheikh2006image}, and FID~\cite{obukhov2020quality}.
+We utilize the CelebA~\cite{liu2015deep} dataset for training and evaluation on CelebA~\cite{liu2015deep}, Helen~\cite{le2012interactive}, and SCface~\cite{grgic2011scface} datasets, respectively.
+We center-crop the aligned faces and resize them to ${128\times128}$ pixels to obtain HR images.
+These HR images are then downsampled to ${16\times16}$ pixels using bicubic interpolation, producing the corresponding LR images.
+In our experiments, we randomly chose 18,000 CelebA images for training and 1,000 for testing.
+In addition, we also utilize the SCface test set as a real evaluation dataset.
+To measure the quality of FSR results, we use PSNR~\cite{wang2004image}, SSIM~\cite{wang2004image}, LPIPS~\cite{zhang2018unreasonable}, VIF~\cite{sheikh2006image}, and FID~\cite{obukhov2020quality}.